pydata/xarray/CORE_TEAM_GUIDE.md

 While we collectively "own" any patches (and bugs!) that become part of the code base, you are vouching for changes you merge.
 Please take that responsibility seriously.

+Feel free to ping other active maintainers with any questions you may have.

 ## Further resources